bevyengine/bevy/release-content/migration-guides/entity_cloner_builder_split.md

 - `EntityCloner::build_opt_in` to get `EntityClonerBuilder<OptIn>`
 - `EntityCloner::build_opt_out` to get `EntityClonerBuilder<OptOut>`

-The first is used to clone all components possible and optionally _opt out_ of some.
+The first is used to clone all components possible and optionally _opting out_ of some.
-The second is used to only clone components as specified by _opt in_.
+The second is used to only clone components as specified by _opting in_ for them.

 ```rs
 // 0.16